 “Interest Rate” means rate of interest applicable to any amounts due and not paid under the terms of this Agreement as set forth in Section 16(d).

-“Performing Party” means that Party who under this Agreement has the right to claim that the Defaulting Party has engaged in an Event of Default under Section 17 of this Agreement.

-“Prudent Marketing Practices” shall mean those practices and procedures, not in conflict with the Marketing Strategy and Trading and Risk Policy, practiced generally in the power marketing industry by experienced participants in the United States.

-“Market Price” is the price agreed to by any third party for the purchase from FRONTERA or EPMI of Available Energy, Capacity, and Ancillary Services in any (a) bilateral transactions with third parties, (b) forward transactions, (c) direct pool transactions with ERCOT, including day ahead and spot market transactions, (d) transactions with adjacent power pools or (e) other physical transactions not including any Transaction in existence on the Effective Date, less any costs applicable to such existing Transaction.
+“Market Price” is the total revenues based upon the prices agreed to for the purchase from FRONTERA or EPMI of Energy, Available Energy, Capacity, and Ancillary Services in any (a) bilateral transactions, (b) forward transactions, (c) direct pool transactions with ERCOT, including day ahead and spot market transactions, (d) transactions with adjacent power pools or (e) other physical transactions not including any Transaction that was fully executed and binding on or prior to the Effective Date, less any Costs applicable to such existing Transactions.

-“Marketing Strategy” means the strategy developed cooperatively by EPMI and FRONTERA, consistent with the Trading and Risk Policy and the Fuel Management Plan that provides the greatest likelihood, using Prudent Marketing Practices, to produce the greatest Net Revenues from the sale of Energy, Available Energy, Capacity and Ancillary Services from the Facility.
+“Marketing Strategy” means initially, the Marketing Strategy attached to this Agreement as Exhibit A, but following the Effective Date, the strategy developed cooperatively by EPMI and FRONTERA, consistent with the Trading and Risk Policy and the Fuel Management Plan that provides the greatest likelihood, using Prudent Marketing Practices, to produce the greatest Net Revenues from the sale of Energy, Available Energy, Capacity and Ancillary Services from the Facility.

 “Material Adverse Effect” means an event, or series of events the consequences of which detrimentally impact the economic value or operational elements of this Agreement to the detriment of EPMI or FRONTERA.

-“Net Proceeds” means the amount of money received by EPMI or that should have been received by EPMI from all sales under any Transaction entered into by EPMI for the sale of Energy, Available Energy, Capacity or Ancillary Services, plus the amount of money received as a result of any Transaction entered into by FRONTERA (Market Price) irrespective of whether any amounts were actually paid, less the Costs incurred in procuring and providing such sales.
+“Net Proceeds” means the amount of money received by EPMI or that should have been received by EPMI from all sales under any Transaction entered into by EPMI for the sale of Available Energy, Capacity or Ancillary Services, less the Costs incurred in procuring and providing such sales.

 "Net Revenues" means the total Market Price agreed to in all Transactions minus all Costs, all Fuel Costs and all Variable O&M Costs.